usemytools/Docs/en/smart-office-boy-bell-controller/user-guide/device-installation.md

 Smart Office Boy Bell Controller and timer installation is very easy.
 It is just like plug and play installation.

-Following is the device installation diagram of Smart Gate and timer v1.0.
+Following is the device installation diagram of Smart Office Boy Bell Controller and timer v1.0.

 {{< figure src="../smart-office-boy-bell-controller-hardware-installation-v10.jpg" >}}